CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Proposal.md

  -

 <h3> Introduction </h3>
 The COVID-19 pandemic has impacted society in various ways, affecting almost every single aspect of our daily lives.
-Surpassing the death toll of the devastating 1918 flu pandemic, COVID-19 is now the deadliest disease in American history, infecting over 79.7M people and causing over 972K deaths.
-Though COVID-19 is a crisis worldwide, there have been stark differences in how various regions have approached curbing the spread of the infection.<br>
+Though COVID-19 is a crisis worldwide, there have been stark differences in how various regions have approached curbing the spread of the infection.
+Every government has uniquely responded to this pandemic in terms of their masking policies, early vaccinations, shutting down schools and workplaces, restricting public transport, etc.
-Every government has uniquely responded to this pandemic in terms of their masking policies, early vaccinations, shutting down schools and workplaces, restricting public transport, etc. Variations in these responses are dependent on the distinctive institutional arrangements, political and geographical factors, and cultural orientation of each state, and thus, there is no One-Size-Fits-All strategy.
-However it can also be argued that such distinct policies are a result of the fact that we as a society were grossly underprepared to handle a pandemic of this scale.
+Variations in these responses are dependent on the distinctive institutional arrangements, political and geographical factors, and cultural orientation of each state, and thus, there is no One-Size-Fits-All strategy.
+However, it can also be argued that such distinct policies are a result of the fact that we as a society were grossly under-prepared to handle a pandemic of this scale.
 It is vital that we now analyze the different policies taken to be better prepared in the event of a future pandemic.

 <h3> Goal </h3>